idle-binary/principles-of-web-accessibility/README.md

 ## Help evil to fail

 Not everything inaccessible should be made accessible.
-If a product or application is inherently exploitative or addictive, trades in misinformation and hatred, or just makes the world worse, do not help it to succeed or avoid litigation.
-Proprietors of such products do not deserve _any_ customers or users, least of all disabled or otherwise marginalized ones (who may be disproportionately effected by their practices).
-Where you draw the line between acceptable and despicable is a question for your own moral compass.
-But drawing that line makes your identity as a designer more coherent and helps insulate you, personally, from having to work with psychopaths.
+If a product or application is inherently exploitative or addictive, trades in misinformation or hatred, or just makes the world worse, do not help it to succeed or avoid litigation.
+Proprietors of such products do not deserve _any_ customers or users, least of all disabled or otherwise marginalized ones (who may be disproportionately affected by their practices).
+Where you draw the line between acceptable and despicable is a question of personal morality.
+But drawing the line makes your offering as a practitioner coherent.

 ## Perfection is the enemy

 Nothing is—nor can be—100% accessible.
 Anyone who claims their offering is completely accessible is a liar, or they don't understand accessibility, or both.
 Usually both.
 It's okay to deliver inaccessible work, so long as it’s _more_ accessible.
 Do what you can within the constraints given.
 If the constraints are unreasonable, challenge those first.
-You may not feel confident you are the best person available for contributing to accessibility.
+You may not feel confident you are always the best person available for contributing to accessibility.
 The important thing is that you _are_ available.
 Don’t leave the work to absent (and nonexistent) accessibility superheroes.

 ## By default or death